This blog is one of the most viewed pages on our website, so I thought I’d update it and send it out again because there is clearly a lot of interest.

 Some lenders issue CDs early in the process and they protect themselves (or the need to re-disclose) by simply overstating some fees.

-We avoid this practice b/c it fosters confusion and it can be misleading.
+We avoid this practice because it fosters confusion and it can be misleading.

-If the CD is acknowledged on a Thursday, for example, the borrower can sign loan docs on the following Monday; Friday would be Day #1; Saturday would be Day #2; and Monday would be Day #3 (borrower can sign on Day #3).
+If the Closing Disclosure is acknowledged on a Thursday, for example, the borrower can sign loan docs on the following Monday; Friday would be Day #1; Saturday would be Day #2; and Monday would be Day #3 (borrower can sign on Day #3).

 The table below sets out the acknowledgment and earliest possible signing days.